LukasMaxG/AI-Projects/docs/technical-architecture.md

 *   We rely on prompt engineering ("strict JSON") and a `try-catch` block in `geminiService.ts` rather than strict schema validation, as schema validation can sometimes conflict with Search Tool outputs in the current API version.

 ### 4. Zero-Backend Data Export
-**Decision**: The "Download" feature generates a Blob URL in the browser.
+**Decision**: The "Export to Docs" feature generates a Blob URL (HTML/Text) entirely in the browser.
 **Reasoning**:
 *   Keeps the app offline-capable for this specific feature.
 *   No server storage costs for generated reports.